dhaillant/kicad-xml2csv.rb/README.md

 # kicad-xml2csv.rb
-My own KiCad xml to csv BOM generator, made in Ruby language
+KiCad "xml to csv" BOM generator, made in Ruby language Compatible with KiCad 4 and 5

 xml2csv version 20160823